mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/netmon/index.md

 The `ftp-anon` script reveals that the FTP server accepts anonymous connections.
 It also found a bunch of files typically corresponding to a Windows filesystem.

-Moreover, the `http-title` script detected that the website's homepage title is 'Welcome | PRTG Network Monitor (NETMON)', and that there's a redirection to `/index.htm`.

 ## Services enumeration

 ### FTP